kgrid/ActivatorManual/pages/0a-01-01-additional_resources.md

 This respository provides examples of bash files and Postman Collections for working with an Activator.

 **Postman \(**[https://www.getpostman.com](https://www.getpostman.com)**\)**
 The KGrid team works with Postman as the preferred REST API client.
-We find Postman simple and rather straight forward to use when utilizing the execution stack.
+We find Postman simple and rather straight forward to use when utilizing the activator.
 Postman also allows collections of calls that are useful in creating the "smoke tests".